vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 is infrequent.

 To use data parallelism in your code see [this post for PyTorch fans]() and [this post for Jax]().
-I can't really comment on the best Tensorflow source, but it surely is implemented.
+I am not a Tensorflow expert, but happy to add links here if anyone knows of any.

 ### Pipeline Parallelism